 Reconnect the middle section securely.

-Turn the Battery Pack on(or USB Power) to test the lights we have installed to this cabin section.
+Turn the Power ON to test the lights we have installed to this cabin section.

 30.)
 Take another 6-port Expansion Board and connect the other end of the 30cm connecting cable from step 28 to the first available port on the expansion board.
 Bring the expansion board over to the left